frendiaz/MyPythonLearning/README.md

 # MyPythonLearning
-Here i put the exercise i will do to learn python
+Here i will put the exercises i do to learn python